Coronary Artery Bypass Surgery: Minimally Invasive MethodsSkip to the navigation

-Standard coronary artery bypass graft (CABG) surgery is very successful in improving blood flow to the heart.
-But the procedure is very invasive to your body for two major reasons:
+Standard coronary artery bypass graft (CABG) surgery works very well to improve blood flow to the heart.
+But the procedure is very invasive to your body for two major reasons.

-- It involves making a large chest incision to expose your heart and arteries.
+- It involves making a large cut in your chest to expose your heart and arteries.

-- It requires stopping your heart and connecting you to a heart-lung bypass machine that takes over the work of your heart and lungs.
+- It requires stopping your heart and connecting you to a heart-lung bypass machine.
+The machine takes over the work of your heart and lungs.

-Because of this level of invasiveness, the procedure can cause several complications.
-Surgeons have developed several new methods that minimize the invasiveness and risks involved with CABG surgery.
+Because it is so invasive, the procedure can cause several complications.
+Surgeons have devised several new methods that are less invasive.
 But minimally invasive CABG surgery is not available everywhere.
-And minimally invasive CABG surgery is not right for everyone.
+And this surgery is not right for everyone.

 Beating-heart surgery is different from the standard CABG surgery.
 During a standard CABG procedure, your heart will be stopped and you will be connected to a heart-lung bypass machine.
-Beating-heart surgery (BHS) is unique because the procedure is performed while your heart is still beating, without the heart-lung bypass machine.
+Beating-heart surgery (BHS) is unique.
+That's because the procedure is performed while your heart is still beating.
+You don't need the heart-lung bypass machine.

-There are two main types of beating-heart surgery (BHS), which is also called minimally invasive CABG surgery:
+There are two main types of beating-heart surgery (BHS).
+(Both are types of minimally invasive CABG surgery.)

 - Minimally invasive direct coronary artery bypass (MIDCAB)